 Obtain your visa before traveling or within two working days of arrival from the Department of Immigration in downtown Banjul.
-Visit the Embassy of The Gambia website for the most current visa information.
+In the United States, contact the Embassy of The Gambia at 5630 16th St NW, Washington, DC 20011, or call 202 785-1379 for the most current visa information.
 Overseas inquiries should be made at the nearest Gambian embassy or consulate.

 An “airport development” fee of 20 Euros (or its equivalent in Dollars or Dalasi) is included in ticket fees for passengers departing The Gambia.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of The Gambia.

 Avoid demonstrations and public gatherings.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 Monitor local and international news from reliable sources and consular messages.
 To receive consular messages automatically, enroll in the Smart Traveler Enrollment Program (STEP).

 Avoid the southern borders of the Casamance region in Senegal, where separatist groups/rebels operate and have attacked travelers on roads leading north from Ziguinchor, Senegal, to Banjul, and on Senegalese roads from Bignona to Senoba, which is near the Senegal - Gambia border.

 Crime: Petty street crime is common.
 Pickpockets, purse snatching, and theft from vehicles occur on ferries, in market and commercial areas, and hotels.
 Ensure that your travel documents, luggage, and valuable items are secure.
 Business fraud and relationship scams are common.